emcomm-tools/debian/FUTURES.md

 ### VARA HF/FM and VarAC Installation

-**Important:** VARA HF, VARA FM, and VarAC are **not pre-installed** in the ISO.
-These applications have specific licensing terms that do not permit redistribution.

-**First-Boot Installation Option:**
+**VARA HF/FM - Pre-Installed with Permission**

+VARA HF and VARA FM modems are **pre-installed** in the ISO with written permission from José Alberto Nieto Ros (EA5HVK), the developer.

+**Important:** Users must still purchase their own license directly from EA5HVK to unlock full speed.
+The pre-installed version runs in demo mode until registered.
+Visit [rosmodem.wordpress.com](https://rosmodem.wordpress.com) to purchase your license.

+We are committed to keeping VARA updated with new releases as they become available.

+**VarAC - First-Boot Installation**

-At first boot, the system will offer to download and install VARA and VarAC for you:
+VarAC is **not pre-installed** in the ISO (permission pending).
+At first boot, the system will offer to download and install VarAC for you:

 1. **Fresh Install:** If you select "Yes", an installation script will:
-   - Download VARA HF/FM and VarAC installers via `wget`
+   - Download the VarAC installer via `wget`
-   - Launch each installer through Wine
+   - Launch the installer through Wine
-   - **You must complete the installation wizard manually** for each application
+   - **You must complete the installation wizard manually**
-   - This process respects the developers' distribution policies and license agreements
+   - This process respects the developer's distribution policies

 2. **Restore from Backup:** If you previously used the original EmComm-Tools OS (Ubuntu/TTP version) and created a Wine backup using the `05-backup-wine-install.sh` script (TAR file), you can restore it directly.
-This method preserves your existing VARA configuration and registration.
+This method preserves your existing configuration.

 **Note:** An internet connection is required for the fresh install option.
 Plan accordingly if you're setting up for field deployment.